How to build and improve your employer brand in the digital services sector?

 Employees need to feel part of the company, so it's imperative to keep them informed of company news through regular e-mails, newsletters or an intranet.

-Staff your teams more effectively
+Staff your teams more efficiently

 Develop a recruitment and promotion strategy